devster/ika/README.md

 When you will start the transaction, all up action of your commands will be run, in the order they were added.

-If an error occurred, you can rollback.
+If an error occurred, you can roll back.
 It will run all down action of all succeeded commands in reverse.
 That's it.
 Simple.

 Installation